-Glass delamination studies for pharmaceutical containers according to USP <1660> including screening analysis, studies of lamellae formation & data assessment
+Glass delamination studies (USP <1660>) for pharmaceutical vials and containers including screening analysis, studies of lamellae formation & data assessment

-Glass delamination studies for pharmaceutical containers are necessary to mitigate risks associated with generation of lamellae (or small glass flakes) from the inner surface of a glass pharmaceutical container.
+Glass delamination studies for pharmaceutical containers such as vials are necessary to mitigate risks associated with the generation of lamellae (or small glass flakes) from the inner surface of a glass pharmaceutical container.

 Glass delamination represents a serious quality issue, and several drugs have recently been recalled due to this problem and Regulatory Authorities such as the US Food and Drug Administration (FDA) have highlighted these product recalls.
 Small glass particles - when injected directly into a patient - may lead to serious health risks such as embolic, thrombotic and other vascular events.